-Requests for Proposals (RFPs) can be an invaluable source of new business opportunities for your company as long as you know what they are, where to find them, and how to make strategic decisions regarding them.
+Requests for Proposals (RFPs) are structured methods for organizations to receive competitive bids for needed products and services, and can be an invaluable source of new business opportunities for your company as long as you know what they are, where to find them, and how to make strategic decisions regarding them.

 We have organized this page around the following sections:

 - What is a RFP (overview)

 "A request for proposal (RFP) is a solicitation document that an organization posts to elicit bids from potential vendors in order to procure a product or service through the responding business proposals.
 The RFP process is meant to bring structure and transparency to the procurement decision, while reducing risk through open requirements and discussion."

 The actual formatting for how to write a RFP can vary widely, and RFP quality and completeness is often a topic of heated discussion, but considering the total value of projects chosen by this method, as a vendor it is virtually impossible to ignore them as some have chosen to do.

 Requests for Proposals are often issued by for-profit companies and non-profit organizations, but are required to be issued by governments and government agencies as a fair and transparent way of soliciting competitive bids for their taxpayers/constituents.

 There are a number of variations on Requests for Proposals (RFPs), namely: